johnsonm/hanoi/README.md

 easier to slip the disks on the posts.

-Note that in OpenSCAD, F5 preview will show a stack of disks on the base (and the posts if not printed) as "background", which can help you make sure that the parameters you have chosen will work well.
+Note that in OpenSCAD, F5 preview will show a stack of disks on the base (and the posts, if not printed) as "background", which can help you make sure that the parameters you have chosen will work well.

 You can print an extra set of discs in a second color for [two color towers of Hanoi](https://www.cut-the-knot.org/recurrence/BiColorHanoi.shtml).
-If you do that, increase the size of the posts by at least two rings.
+If you do that, add at least two ring thicknesses to the size of the posts.

 ## panoi.scad